=== not for Android ===

 normally serves at port 8082.
 This executable loads the oesenc-pi OpenCPN

-Communication with AvNav is handled via an AvNav plugin.
+Communication with AvNav is handled by an AvNav plugin.

-The GUI is a reactjs app that is also provided by the executable. and is integrated into AvNav as a User App.
+The GUI is a reactjs app that is also provided by the executable.
+It is integrated into AvNav as a User App.

 You will find the complete code at GitHub.

 You install into /usr/lib/avnav/plugins/ocharts.
 The data directory is /home/pi/avnav/data/ocharts.
-You can configure the AvNav plugin within avnav_server.xml.
+You can set some additional parameters for the AvNav plugin by editing avnav_server.xml.
 Normally this is not necessary at all.
-If you need to configure anyway this has to be done below the Plugin-Manager.

 In this example the directory is set to